eduherminio/SheepTools/README.md

 #### Relevant info

-- .NET Standard 2.0 and 2.1 are supported until v0.2.x (included)
+- .NET Standard 2.0 and 2.1 were supported until v0.2.x.
-- `Nullable` is enabled from v0.2.x (included).
+- `Nullable` is enabled from v0.2.x.

 ## Content